deel-ai/xplique/docs/api/concepts/holistic_craft.md

     explained.

 !!!warning "Black-box scope"
-    Input-to-concept localization currently supports black-box attribution methods only.
+    Input-to-concept localization supports black-box attribution methods only.
+Do not use Integrated Gradients for localization: the NumPy `factorizer.encode()` path is not differentiable.
+This does not prevent gradient-based concept importance, which follows the separate concept-activation-to-task-prediction path.
-    Ordinary `factorizer.encode()` is not guaranteed to be differentiable, so white-box explainers such as Gradient Input or Integrated Gradients are rejected.

-!!!warning "Interpretation"
-    Localization maps measure sensitivity of a concept score to input perturbations.
-They are not object boundaries or segmentation labels.
-RISE and Sobol can also produce different maps because they use different perturbation and aggregation strategies.

 ## Using a Different NMF Factorizer